 Gold coins, like bullion, are generally investment assets subject to CGT when sold at a higher price than the purchase value.
 However, certain collectible or rare gold coins may qualify as personal-use assets, especially if their primary value is numismatic rather than gold content.
 Selling such coins below AUD 10,000 may exempt them from CGT.
 Additionally, holding gold coins for more than a year qualifies for the CGT discount.
 Consulting a tax professional ensures the correct classification of gold coins and helps in legally minimizing tax burdens.

-A professional accountant can help you understand your tax liability when selling gold and identify how to minimize your CGT and GST.
+A professional accountant can help you understand your tax liability when selling gold and identify how to minimize tax (CGT and GST).
 He will also ensure you are properly following all ATO requirements.

 Yes, you will incur CGT when selling gold above what you paid for it.
 However, there exist exceptions, including the personal use exemption from CGT for gold items having a value below $10,000 and being held for reasons other than investments.